 Key Vocabulary Common Misconceptions Leaf, flower, blossom, petal, fruit, berry, root, seed, trunk, branch, stem, Some children may think: bark, stalk, bud Names of trees in the local area Names of garden and wild plants are flowering plants grown in pots with coloured petals and leaves flowering plants in the local area and a stem trees are not plants all leaves are green • all stems are green a trunk is not a stem blossom is not a flower.
 Possible Evidence Activities Make close observations of leaves, seeds, flowers etc. Can name trees and other plants that they see regularly Compare two leaves, seeds, flowers etc. Can describe some of the key features of these trees and plants e.g. the Classify leaves, seeds, flowers etc. using a range of characteristics. • shape of the leaves, the colour of the flower/blossom Identify plants by matching them to named images.
 Can point out trees which lost their leaves and those that kept them the Make observations of how plants change over a period of time. whole year Can point to and name the parts of a plant, recognising that they are not When further afield, spot plants that are the same as those in the local always the same e.g. leaves and stems may not be green area studied regularly, describing the key features that helped them.
 Can sort and group parts of plants using similarities and differences TAPS practical assessments to be used at the end of each unit.
-Can use simple charts etc. to identify plants Can collect information on features that change during the year Can use photographs to talk about how plants change over time understanding.
+Can use simple charts etc. to identify plants understanding.

-Proof of Progress (Working Towards, Age Related Expectation or Greater Depth)
+Y1 Proof of Progress - Working Towards (Basic), Age Related (Advancing) and Greater Depth Expectations (Deep)